opf/openproject/docs/glossary/README.md

 ### Forum

-A forum in OpenProject is defined as a module used to display forums and forum entries.
+A forum in OpenProject is defined as a module used to display forums and forum messages.
 The module has to be activated in the [project settings](#project-settings) and a forum has to be created in the forums tab in the project settings to be displayed in the side navigation.
 [Read more about forums in OpenProject](https://www.openproject.org/docs/user-guide/forums/)

 ## G